iceman523/google-driver-organizer/Readme.md

 - `FileUtilities.gs`: Contains utilities for file handling.
 - `EmailNotifications.gs`: Manages sending email notifications about the cleanup process.
 - `SuccessEmailTemplate.html`: HTML template for the email notification.
-- `MimeTypeMappings.js`: Mapping custom names for the folders based on mime types.
+- `MimeTypeMappings.gs`: Mapping custom names for the folders based on mime types.

 ## License